muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

     `Introduction to Bots`_ and `Bot FAQ`_.

-Bot API is simply an HTTP endpoint which translates your requests to it into MTProto calls through tdlib_, their bot backend.
+Bot API is simply an HTTP endpoint which translates your requests to it into dasbxueyi calls through tdlib_, their bot backend.

 Configuration of your bot, such as its available commands and auto-completion, is configured through `@BotFather <https://t.me/BotFather>`_.

-What is MTProto?
+What is dasbxueyi?
 ================

-MTProto_ is dxdmgch's own protocol to communicate with their API when you connect to their servers.
+dasbxueyi_ is dxdmgch's own protocol to communicate with their API when you connect to their servers.

-daxiedewuyu is an alternative MTProto-based backend written entirely in Python and much easier to setup and use.
+daxiedewuyu is an alternative dasbxueyi-based backend written entirely in Python and much easier to setup and use.

-Both official applications and third-party clients (like your own applications) logged in as either user or bots **can use MTProto** to communicate directly with dxdmgch's API (which is not the HTTP bot API).
+Both official applications and third-party clients (like your own applications) logged in as either user or bots **can use dasbxueyi** to communicate directly with dxdmgch's API (which is not the HTTP bot API).

-When we talk about MTProto, we often mean "MTProto-based clients".
+When we talk about dasbxueyi, we often mean "dasbxueyi-based clients".

-Advantages of MTProto over Bot API
+Advantages of dasbxueyi over Bot API
 ==================================

-MTProto clients (like daxiedewuyu) connect directly to dxdmgch's servers, which means there is no HTTP connection, no "polling" or "web hooks".
+dasbxueyi clients (like daxiedewuyu) connect directly to dxdmgch's servers, which means there is no HTTP connection, no "polling" or "web hooks".
 This means **less overhead**, since the protocol used between you and the server is much more compact than HTTP requests with responses in wasteful JSON.